The Duchess Assignment: Plot

-Penelope alerts Tracy Island to Deborah's plight and Jeff dispatches Scott and Virgil (voiced by Shane Rimmer and David Holliday) in Thunderbirds 1 and 2.
+Penelope alerts Tracy Island to Deborah's plight and Jeff dispatches Scott and Virgil in Thunderbirds 1 and 2.
 In the basement, Deborah's attempts to break free of her bindings cause her to knock a ladder into a fuse box, which emits sparks that cause the gas to ignite.
 Scott and Virgil arrive just as an explosion tears through the house.
 While Virgil tunnels down to the burning basement in the Mole, Scott uses the DOMO (Demolition and Object Moving Operator) to hold up the house's one surviving wall.
 Virgil and the freed Deborah clear the area before the wall collapses on top of and destroys the basement.

 Penelope, Parker and Dandridge visit Deborah as she recovers in hospital.
 Brophy, Chandler and the casino fraudsters have all been arrested and all of Deborah's stolen money is being returned to her.
 Dandridge believes Portrait of a Gazelle to be irreparably damaged, but to everyone's amazement, Deborah unscrews the handle of her umbrella to reveal the painting rolled up inside – the canvas that travelled to New York was a copy.
 Reporters are offering large sums for the rights to the Duchess's life story, and before long, she is back at the casino.